rern/RuneUI_enhancement/function_list.md

 		- Show song title in gray while pause
 		- Hide webradio song title while stop
 		- Scroll long names
-    Time
+- Time
         - Get duration on stop with MPD protocol
 		- Show only duration while stop or blank in webradio
 		- Selectable blinking dots or elapsed time in webradio
         - Start time within song can be set while stop
 		- Show elapsed in gray while pause
-    Coverart
+- Coverart
 		- Get local files first (easiest to manage ang can be used to overide the ones in ID3tag)
 		- Extract from ID3tag if local files not available (used for songs from various albums in the same directory)
 		- Get from last.fm if not locally available
         - Save the downloaded missing cover arts for local use
-		- Show VU meter in webradio - animated while play Volume
+		- Show VU meter in webradio - animated while play
+- Volume
         - Show pre-mute level instead of 0 on mute
-        - Maintain pre-mute level to and get from local database Buttons
+        - Maintain pre-mute level to and get from local database
+- Buttons
 		- Show as icon in Time knob while hidden

-Library:
+# Library:
 - Show counts
 - Show icon and breadcrumb heading while browsing
 - Show index bar
 - Improved Back button
 - Maintain scroll position
 - Improved sorting and exclude leading A, An, The, ', "
+- Modes
 		- Albums > names > songs
 		- Albums with duplicate name > album-artist > songs
 		- Artists > names > albums > songs
 		- Composers > names > albums > songs
 		- Genres > names > artists > albums > songs
 - Show album heading with artist name
 - Bookmarks can be renamed
+- Scroll long bookmark names
 - Show filenames or URL of webradio
 - Changes reflect to all clients

-Playlist:
+# Playlist:
 - Auto scroll to top with 3 previous songs
 - Show elapsed time while play/pause
 - Tap to play/pause
 - Tap elapsed or time to stop
 - Improve drag to rearrange
 - Show track numbers
 - Show webradio name
 - Crop button to keep only current playing song
 - Saved playlists can be renamed
 - Display each saved playlist
 - Maintain scroll position
 		- Changes reflects to all clients